 What causes snoring?

-Snoring is caused by vibrations in your throat and airway.
-During sleep, the muscles in the back of your mouth become relaxed, they can vibrate as air passes over them, and in some cases, partially obstruct your airway.
+Vibrations in your throat and airway cause snoring.
+During sleep, the muscles in the back of your mouth become relaxed.
+They can vibrate as air passes over them and, in some cases, partially obstruct your airway.
 As airflow becomes more difficult, snoring becomes louder.

 Who is most susceptible to sleep apnea issues?